josegabrielnb/logistic_growth/README.md

 # Question #3
 This graph compares logistic and exponential growth models on a semilog plot.
+The code to generate the graph, as well as the png file of the graph, are on the main page of the repo.
+The R script is called plot_comparison.R and is available here: https://github.com/1062648/logistic_growth/blob/main/plot_comparison.R

 ![83faa2a9-82cb-4cc0-ba23-3a858cd0f4af](https://github.com/audickinson/logistic_growth/assets/150164051/e8748698-b7b4-423e-b571-a2e4c99ed262)